MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonedit-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bIsRTL*
- `TRUE` Se il layout è da destra a sinistra; `FALSE` se il layout è da sinistra a destra.
+ TRUE se il layout è right-to-left; FALSE se il layout da sinistra a destra.

 ### <a name="remarks"></a>Note